hadley/adv-r/Package-basics.md

   described in the following section.

 * the `R/` directory where your R code lives (in `.R` or `.r` files).

+If you don't want to create this by hand, you can use `devtools::create` which initialises the directory structure and includes a few other files that most packages have.

+## Optional components

 Almost all R packages also have: